awstringer1/aghq-software-paper-code/README.md

 - `EpiILMCT`: a dataset from this package is used in Example 4.1.

 Note that the `aghq` package itself has only a few dependencies and they are all on `CRAN`.
-But some examples compare to other methods, use data from other packages, or, in one case, use one function from another package in an intermediate step.
+But some examples compare to other methods, use data from other packages, or use functions from other packages in an intermediate, example-specific steps.

 ## Run all examples at once